particle-iot/docs/src/content/getting-started/console/two-step-authentication.md

 ### From the Particle cloud API

 - You can use the [Javascript API](https://github.com/particle-iot/particle-api-js/blob/master/docs/api.md#sendotp) to log in using two-step authentication and manage settings.

+### From the mobile apps

+Two-step authentication is also supported from the iOS and Android Particle mobile apps.

+Note that the Particle mobile apps for iOS and Android will be deprecated in the future.

 ## Other topics